Eye care in Mesquite, TX for the entire family

 Contact Lens Exam

-Looking for convenient and personalized contact lens fittings?
+Looking for convenient and personalized contact lens fittings in Mesquite, TX?
 EyeMax Family Vision fits the latest technology in contact lenses that correct for nearsightedness, farsightedness, and astigmatism.
 Our optometrist, Dr. Lien Lam, offers you unsurpassed service when it comes to contact lens fitting and aftercare.
 The eye doctors can also recommend new options in lenses for specialty fits such as dry eye, irregular corneas, Keratoconus, and other eye disorders.
 Contact lenses that have therapeutic uses, and contacts for a medical diagnosis are prescribed as well.